davetang/onemanarmy/README.md

 involvement with a job you enjoy, a feeling of mastery over an increasing range of subjects, and continuous improvement.

+The Pragmatic Programmer sees the bigger picture and thinks beyond the immediate problem, placing it in its larger context.
+Without the bigger picture, it is difficult to be pragmatic and to make intelligent compromises and informed decisions.
+For example, by understanding the context, you can decide just how good your software needs to be.
+Sometimes near-perfection is necessary but often times you can make trade-offs.

+One of the main philosophy of being pragmatic is the idea of taking responsibility for yourself: you are in control of your career advancement, your learning and education, your project, and your day-to-day work.
+Furthermore, when you accept responsibility for something, you should expect to be held accountable for it.
+When you do make a mistake or an error in judgement (inevitably), admit it honestly and try to offer options.
+Don't blame because while something else may have played a role in the mistake/error, it is up to _you_ to provide solutions and not excuses.
+If there was a risk, you should have made a contingency plan.

 ## Linux administration

 * [Linux networking](https://github.com/davetang/learning_linux/blob/main/networking.md)